puppetlabs/puppet-docs/source/pe/3.2/install_what_and_where.markdown

 ### Orchestration Service Log

-This log is maintained by the orchestration service, which is installed on all nodes.
+- `/var/log/pe-mcollective/mcollective.log` maintained by the orchestration service, which is installed on all nodes.

-- `/var/log/pe-mcollective/mcollective.log`
+- `/var/log/pe-mcollective/mcollective_audit.log/` exists on all nodes that have mcollective installed; logs any mcollective actions run on the node, including information about the client that called the node

 ### Console Logs

-- `/var/log/pe-httpd/puppetdashboard.access.log`
 - `/var/log/pe-httpd/puppetdashboard.error.log`
 - `/var/log/pe-puppet-dashboard/delayed_job.log`
 - `/var/log/pe-puppet-dashboard/mcollective_client.log`